Zenika/spring-workshop/Slides/05_spring_mvc.md

 ## A step beyond: @ControllerAdvice

-- Get even more business focused controllers by using *@ControllerAdvice*
+- Code even more business focused controllers by using *@ControllerAdvice*
-- Creates special technical controllers dédicated to mutualizing *@ExceptionHandler*
+- Creates special technical controllers dedicated to mutualizing *@ExceptionHandler*
 - Creates backend-wide error handling